richardszalay/richardszalay.github.io/_drafts/ios-deploy-pipeline-3-setup-and-build-test-phase.md

 Both Ruby Gems and Homebrow both install packages under `/usr/local`, which your build user won't necessarily be able to write to.

-TODO

-For Gems, you can set the `GEM_HOME` variable to something like `~/.gems` works well.
-Setting this at the start of your deployment script would be ideal, just don't forget to append it to `$PATH`.

-As long as you are using a Gemfile and the `bundle exec fastlane` syntax, your Gem dependencies will remain isolated to your build.
+For Gems, you can set the `GEM_HOME` variable to something like `~/.gems` in your `.bashrc`.
+If you use Ruby Version Manager (rvm), it will do this for you.
+If you're setting this manually, just don't forget to append it to `$PATH`.
+Stick to using the `bundle install` and `bundle exec fastlane` syntax, as that will ensure that the same versions are always used.

 Homebrew dependencies, like ImageMagick (required by fastlane's badge), aren't so easy to isolate.
 I would still recommend using a bundler like [Brew Bundle](https://github.com/Homebrew/homebrew-bundle), but how you deal with being able to write to `/usr/local` is up to you.
 Your choice is essentially between `chown`ing the `/usr/local` directory or configuring Brew to install to a profile-local directory.